CRKT Jettison Review

 Blade and edge integrity is a multi-faceted feature to assess.
 Materials, design, and final finish inform the blade integrity.
 Within a design, different attributes must be balanced.
 Thick blades are stronger, while thinner blades feel sharper.
 Softer steel is easier to sharpen but doesn't "hold an edge" for as long.
 The blade of the Jettison is thick and made of relatively soft steel.
 The thickness lends support and strength that will hold up to the most robust of tasks.
 The edge itself will reward those who take an active role in the maintenance of the cutting surface.

 The best knives in our test balance the competing "interests" mentioned above quite well.
-The blade of the Editors' Choice Benchmade Mini Barrage 585, regarding thickness, is roughly halfway between that of the Jettison and the Top Pick Victorinox Classic.
-The Jettison represents the thick end of the spectrum.
-Not even the tactical blade of the Top Pick SOG Trident Elite is as thick.
 In our few months of use, the blade of the CRKT Jettison shows more nicking and dulling than almost any other blade we have tested, in years now of assessment.

 How do you deploy the blade of the knife, how does the handle support heavy tasks, and how precise can you be with the blade?
 These are the "ergonomics" questions we ask.
 You activate the blade by either pulling it open with two hands or by a one-handed index finger flick.
 The handle of the Jettison is small, with squared off edges.
 For pushing hard, we wish the handle were twice the overall bulk.
 The heavy and thick blade, driven by that same narrow handle, isn't super well-suited to delicate tasks.

-Our preferred deployment method is the assisted-opening, thumb-stud actuated action of the Kershaw Blur, Benchmade Griptillian, and the Mini Barrage.
-The set up of the Jettison is something you will get used to.
+Our preferred deployment method is the assisted-opening, thumb-stud actuated action.
+The set up of the Jettison is different but is something you will get used to.
 The narrow handle, though, is likely a "non-starter" for you.
 For both heavy and precise tasks, a bulkier handle is better.
 The slender design of the Jettison handle is peculiar, especially considering that the overall closed profile isn't all that small.
 It's not like the designer wanted a narrow handle to make the knife carry smaller.
-The full-sized, rounded handle of the Spyderco Tenacious G-10 is far better suited to difficult tasks than the Jettison.

 At 4.5 ounces, few knives we tested are heavier than the Jettison.
 With most of that weight in the blade, this weight is difficult for everyday carry enthusiast to justify.
 The pocket clip works great and allows the knife to hang deep in your pocket, virtually unnoticed.
 The external profile is largely smooth and relatively thin in cross-section.